testmycode/tmc-server/README.markdown

 Tests can be run parallel with docker-compose.
 This expects you to have functioning docker and docker-compose setup.

-For collecting test results from different testruns we use this: https://github.com/jamox/remote_rspec_aggregator Basically you wan't to `rackup --host 0.0.0.0 --port 4567` to have it accessible from the testruns running in docker.
+For collecting test results from different testruns you need to clone and use this: https://github.com/jamox/remote_rspec_aggregator
+Basically you wan't to clone the repo and `bundle install` once and run `rackup --host 0.0.0.0 --port 4567` to have it accessible from the testruns running in docker.

 Once it's running run all tests by executing `env REPORT_URL=<IP OF DOCKER INTERFACE> docker-compose up` and see test results flowing to rspec test result aggregator.